The best air purifiers of 2024, tested for fresher, allergen-free air

 The Levoit LV-H128 also boasts an unusual feature - an aroma pad where the user can add essential oils.
 The idea is to add 2-3 drops of essential oils to the pad, and the air passing through will then flood the space with the chosen scent.

-Our tester found that you need to add more drops frequently to retain any fragrance and that, while this was an attractive feature, other benefits - such as the discreet noise levels and stylish design - was what made this product one of the best air purifiers on the market.
+Our tester found that you need to add more drops frequently to retain any fragrance and that, while this was an attractive feature, other benefits - such as the discreet noise levels and stylish design - were what made this product one of the best air purifiers on the market.

-Best air purifier for combatting germs
+Best stylish air purifier

 Specifications

-RRP: $499.99/£449.44
+RRP: £379

 Weight: 7.9kg